tinymce/tinymce-docs/themes/inlite.md

 keywords: theme inlite
 ---

 The `inlite` theme is responsible for rendering the editor lightweight inline mode.
-The current default theme is called [modern]({{ site.baseurl }}/themes/modern/) this is an optional more light weight distraction free UI for the editor.
+The current default theme is called [modern]({{ site.baseurl }}/themes/modern/) this is an optional more lightweight distraction-free UI for the editor.

 ##### Example: